What are the Reverse Mortgage Types?

 The types of expenses that they are typically approved for are property taxes, home insurance premiums, and home repairs and renovations.

-Single purpose reverse mortgages are obtained through state and local government agencies and non-profit organizations, but they can be difficult to find because they are not available in all states.
+non-profit organizations, but they can be difficult to find because they are not available in all states.

-The loan is repaid when the homeowners move, sell the property, stop paying property taxes, stop paying homeowner’s insurance, or the homeowner is deceased.
+The loan is repaid when the homeowners move, sell the property, stop paying property taxes,

 To find a single-purpose reverse mortgage, the Federal Trade Commission (FTC) recommends going to your local Area Agency on Aging, which can be found by going to eldercare.acl.gov or by calling 800-677-1116.